 Started by Mike Shaw back in the 1990s, the Welsh Handler of the Year has run for a number of years as part of the Pembrokeshire County show.
-The competition, open to dogs of all sizes and grades run by Welsh handlers or people living in Wales.
+The competition, open to dogs of all sizes and grades run by Welsh handlers or people born and /or living in Wales.

 Each year we hold the Burns Pet Nutrition Welsh Handler of the Year competition at the Pembrokeshire County Show.
 This annual competition is open to any Welsh Agility handler who wants to stake their claim to the title of being Wales's top Agility handler.